nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-tag-or-release-your-nuxeo-studio-project.md

 ---
-title: How to Tag or Release Your Nuxeo Studio Project
+title: 'HOWTO: Tag or Release Your Nuxeo Studio Project'
+description: Learn how to use the tags and releases features of Nuxeo Studio.
 review:
     comment: ''
     date: ''